 When CoMate is used in a furnace, it will increase the furnace temperature and reduce the fraction of unaffected ash.
 Old ash

-The result?
-A continuously cleaner system with better dust collection performance, reduced O&M costs, and lower particulate emissions.
+The overall result is a continuously cleaner system with better dust collection performance, reduced O&M costs, and lower particulate emissions.

 What about waste fuels such as MSW?